Continuous Emissions Monitoring Systems

 Working with a1-cbiss, you will benefit from a continuous emissions monitoring systems supplier that has the expertise and experience to apply the relative legislation & permit requirements to your process.

 We’ve helped 100s of customers procure the right system, benefit from ongoing proactive maintenance and manage cost control throughout the lifetime of the system.

 Introduction to Emissions Monitoring

 In the UK, large combustion, and waste incineration plants (EfW and biomass) must operate with a permit within the strict conditions of the Industrial Emissions Directive (IED 2010/75/EU).
-The IED requires sites to control and reduce the impact of their emissions on the environment.

 To monitor pollutants emitted to atmosphere and to ensure measurement parameters are within the permit, this is achieved using a Continuous Emissions Monitoring System (CEMS).

 In the UK, BREF (2019) requires WID plants to comply with the new emisison limits by 2023.

 Waste incineration plants must meet emission limit values for selected pollutants:

 - Sulphur Dioxide (SO2)

 - Ammonia (NH3) – When plant uses SNCR to reduce NOx